tjhob-wq/tjhob.com/docs/long/privacy_basics.md

 # Privacy Basics (as of 2025-01)

 Here are some privacy thoughts and recommendations, specifically for less tech-y people who just want to use tech and not be constantly stalked by every site, bro, cop, and advertiser on Earth.
+If you're not sold on why that should be important to you, [this](https://ideas.ted.com/why-online-privacy-matters-and-how-to-protect-yours/) may help.
+It's also worth remembering:

+- Things that used to require a warrant for police to get at, they are legally allowed to purchase from large data clearing houses and use against you.

+- What is legal / not a big deal for employers is very likely to change significantly in the near future.
+Your milquetoast take that climage change is bad, or that certain politicians suck, may become a fireable / jailable offence with little-to-no warning.

 ## Basic philosophy